lambda-bw-weight-lift/WL_FrontEnd/README.md

 - email: daniel.wallen1987@gmail.com

 ## Authors and acknowledgment
-This project was made by Nathaniel Mosco, Nathan Melby, and Daniel Wallen
+This project was made by Nathaniel Mosco, Damilola Olawumi, Nathan Melby, and Daniel Wallen

 ## Project status
 This project may require some modifications in the future.
 If there are any issues, note the support section above.